-Table 1: Goal - Prioritisation of the EDRMS project by Executive

-What are your options?
-At present many records managers (RM) are flummoxed.
-They ask for support, explain the importance, and still don't get it from the Executive.
-At first you may think that you'd need to work on improvements in the area of Executive Leadership, but the diagnostic analysis shows how the outcomes are achieved by operating in other components.
+- Active sponsors who believe the EDRMS benefits the business - Nomination from the Executive of managers to engage with the project team - Participation by business units in meetings about the project importance, and still don't get it from the Executive.
+At first you may think that you'd need to improve Executive Leadership, but the diagnostic analysis shows how the outcomes are achieved by operating in other components. >>>>>